shwetank/extension-docs/README.md

 # Behind the scenes

-There's HTML, Markdown and Jekyll.
+There's HTML, Markdown, jQuery, Bootstrap and Jekyll.

 To generate the site: